-The University's Acton campus caters for student, staff, and visitor parking.
-Visit the ANU website for further information about various transport options and parking on campus.
+The University's Acton campus offers student, staff, and visitor parking.
+Visit the ANU Parking website for further information about various transport options and parking on campus.

-ANU offers limited paid parking.
-If you intend on bringing a car you should discuss with ANU parking prior to arrival at parking@anu.edu.au.
-With reliable public transport, short distances and great cycling facilities, we encourage you not to bring a car.
-Transportation is easily accessible being so close to the city; buses, Uber, taxi services and the tram are all great forms of travel.
-The services are reliable and timely.
+As ANU offers limited paid parking, you should send an email to ANU Parking (parking@anu.edu.au) prior to arrival if you intend on bringing a car.
+With reliable public transport, short distances and great cycling facilities, we encourage you to reconsider bringing a car.
+Transportation is easily accessible being so close to the city.
+Buses, Uber, taxi services and the light rail are all great forms of travel, and their services are reliable and timely.

 There are walking tracks close by with some of the best views of Canberra.

-If you like to hike, Black Mountain Tower is on your doorstep.
-In Canberra, we have access to escooters.
+If you like to hike, Black Mountain is on your doorstep.
+In Canberra, we have access to e-scooters.
 These e-scooters, or electric scooters use a rechargeable battery as a power source.
 You can also choose car sharing services provided by Flexicar and bike share services at the Acton campus.